jeremyschulman/netbox-pyswagger/README.md

 netbox = Client(base_url=base_url, api_token=netbox_token)

 # Run the command to get all VLANs.
+Note the first attribute
-Note the final attribute
+# after request is the Swagger tag value (ipam), and the final attribute
-# "ipam_vlans_list"  is the operationId for the Swagger API.
+# is the operationId value (ipam_vlans_list).

 resp, ok = netbox.request.ipam.ipam_vlans_list()
 ```

 The `resp` contains the response payload, for example: